emaksimo/climate_data_app/README.md

-# climate data explorer DEMO tool
+### Physical Climate Risk : data explorer DEMO tool

+This visualization tool works with WTN data

 To run this project:

-python -m http.server 8800
+python -m http.server 8000

 Then open in your browser:
 http://localhost:8000/

+### To create a standalone HTML to run in any browser (no coding skills)
 python make_single_file.py

 ![climate explorer demo app](assets/img.png)